 Regarding the controllability of ($\Sigma_d$), Colonius et al in \cite{CCS} proved that such a system is controllable if, and only if, $\mbox{rank}[B\ AB\ \cdots A^{d-1}B]=d$ and all eigenvalues of $A$ have absolute value equal to $1$.
-Moreover they characterized the control sets, that is, proper subsets of the state space where approximate controllability property holds.
+Moreover they characterized the control sets, that is, proper subsets of the state space where a similar controllability property holds.

-A natural extension of the above system $(\Sigma_c)$ is known linear system on Lie group $G$, that is, a family of differential equations $\cdot{g}(t) = \mathcal{X}(g(t)) + u(t) X(g(t))$, where $\mathcal{X}$ comes from and automorphism of $G$, $X$ is a right invariant vector field and $u \in \mathcal{U}$.
-This class of systems has been extensively studied and Lie theory has been shown to be powerful in obtaining results about the controllability, conjugacy and invariance entropy of this system (e.g. Ayala and Da Silva \cite{AyalaeAdriano1, AyalaeAdriano}, Ayala, Da Silva and Zsigmond \cite{ADSZ20}, Da Silva \cite{Adriano, ADS14}, Jouan \cite{Jouan1} and Jouan and Dath \cite{Jouan}).
+A natural extension of the above system $(\Sigma_c)$ is known as a linear system on Lie group $G$, that is, a family of differential equations $\dot{g}(t) = \mathcal{X}(g(t)) + u X(g(t))$, where $\mathcal{X}$ comes from the automorphism of $G$, $X$ is a right invariant vector field and $u \in \mathcal{U}$.
+This class of systems has been extensively studied and Lie theory has been shown to be powerful in obtaining results regarding the controllability, conjugacy and invariance entropy of this system (e.g. Ayala and Silva \cite{AyalaeAdriano1, AyalaeAdriano}, Ayala, Silva and Zsigmond \cite{ADSZ20}, Silva \cite{Adriano, ADS14}, Jouan \cite{Jouan1} and Jouan and Dath \cite{Jouan}).

-The discrete-time version of linear systems on Lie groups was introduced by Colonius et al in \cite{CCS1}.
-Essentially, its dynamic is given by a family of difference equations
+The discrete-time version of the linear systems on Lie groups was introduced by Colonius et al \cite{CCS1}.
+Essentially, its dynamics are given by the following family of difference equations

 on a connected Lie group $G$, where $0\in U\subset\mathbb{R}^m$, $f_{0}:=f(\cdot,0)$ is an automorphism of $G$ and for each $u\in U$, $f_{u}:=f(\cdot, u):G\rightarrow G$ satisfies